v5ma/selfawarenetworks/README.md

 Potentially anyone can contribute to the development of the book, to the development of WebXR based software, and to the Group.

-The vision is that eventually the Self Aware Networks will have a physical building where people work producing actual sentient self aware neural network software for robots, construction robots, vehicles, drones, brain computer interfaces, humanoid robots with broad applications that can do almost any human job, mechanical animals.
+The advanced goal of the Institute include producing actual sentient self aware neural network software for robots, construction robots, vehicles, drones, brain computer interfaces, humanoid robots with broad applications that can do almost any human job, mechanical animals.

 # Art, Poetry, Mythology
 I hope that the most intelligent people in the world read & enjoy my notes on human phenomenological consciousness, memory, gravity, cells & sentient machines, but at the moment not all of the information in the notes is written correctly, and because of that it could accidentally mislead some people who do not know better, some of the notes will not be included in the eventual book, but it's enough to get the main ideas across about the brain, the mind, and reality.